Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 ## A curated list of projects about Game Boy Camera and Game Boy Printer

 - **Are listed:** projects with a proof that they did something and/or with a very minimal level of explanation (and I'm very tolerant).
 Commercial devices are part of the game.
 - **Are not listed:** non primary sources (citations of citations with nothing original, typically blog articles, with some exceptions).
-Any article like "This Guy did something with its camera/printer" is discarded.
 Undocumented enough / unintelligible projects are also dismissed.
+Projects / items that cannot be reproduced / bought like "hey see I did something and I will one day (so never) share the sources".

 Some projets are yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev), but most are not as this is a very niche topic here.

-PRs are welcome if I've forgotten your awesome (and documented) project.
+PRs are welcome if I've forgotten your awesome (and documented enough) project.
 This list is of course meant to be completed with time.

 # Game Boy Camera